 - become comfortable having their work evaluated by their peers,

-- Think beyond the specific courses for which an individual is responsible, recognizing that the strengths and weaknesses in a particularly course will have an impact on the total curriculum.
+- Think beyond the specific courses for which an individual is responsible, recognizing that the strengths and weaknesses in a particular course will have an impact on the total curriculum.

 Interprofessional Education Collaborative Expert Panel.
 (2011).
 Core competencies for interprofessional collaborative practice: Report of an expert panel.
 Washington, D.C.: Interprofessional Education Collaborative. http://www.aacn.nche.edu/education-resources/ipecreport.pdf Last accessed March, 2016